 - The benefit shall be granted in the amount of 80% of the average insurance contributions salary of the applicant.

-- The average insurance contributions salary of an employee is calculated for a period of 12 calendar months ending two months before the month in which the pregnancy leave began.
+- An employee’s average insurance contributions salary is calculated for 12 calendar months ending two months before the month in which the pregnancy leave began.

-- For self-employed women, the average insurance contributions salary shall be calculated in accordance with the average contributions made during the period of the last 12 months ending one quarter (3 months) before the quarter in which the pregnancy leave began.
+- For self-employed women, the average insurance contributions salary shall be calculated per the average contributions made during the last 12 months ending one quarter (3 months) before the quarter in which the pregnancy leave began.

-Employed fathers of a newborn with social insurance are eligible to take a leave paternity leave for the duration of ten calendar days and it taken not later than two months after the child is born.
+Employed fathers of a newborn with social insurance can take paternity leave for ten calendar days no later than two months after the child is born.

 Other stipulations include: